CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Hardware Requirements <a name="hardware-requirements"></a>

-Add hardware requirements here...
+Add hardware requirements here.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

 ## Hardware Installation <a name="hardware-installation"></a>

-Add hardware installation instructions here...
+Add hardware installation instructions here.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>